IgniteUI/igniteui-docfx/en/components/ripple.md

   </div>
 </div>
 ```
 Notice that if you click on the parent or the child divs the ripple effect will only appear inside the child div.
-The child div is has to have postion set to **relative**.
+The child div position has to be set to **relative**.
 <div class="sample-container loading" style="height: 168px">
     <iframe seamless width="100%" height="100%" frameborder="0" src="{environment:demosBaseUrl}/ripple-sample-2" onload="onSampleIframeContentLoaded(this);">
 </div>

 #### Ripple Duration
-Use `igxRippleDuration` to change te duration of the ripple animation.
+Use `igxRippleDuration` to change the duration of the ripple animation.
 The default is 600 miliseconds.
+In this sample the `igxRippleDuration` is set to 2000 miliseconds.
 ```html
 <div class="ripple-sample dark" [igxRippleDuration]=2000 igxRipple="white">
   <p style="margin-bottom:0">Long Ripple Animation</p>
 </div>
 ```
-In this sample the `igxRippleDuration` is set to 2000 miliseconds.
 <div class="sample-container loading" style="height: 148px">
     <iframe seamless width="100%" height="100%" frameborder="0" src="{environment:demosBaseUrl}/ripple-sample-4" onload="onSampleIframeContentLoaded(this);">
 </div>